cbrown5/fishery-retrospective-analysis/readme.md

 ## Data

+Figure 2: scales 0.2 to 0.8, and remove year.

+Data Table S1 need year of assessment, B and delta B etc...delta Bmax

 Data File 1: RLSADB v4.44 bioparams-view.csv Data
 File 1 Description: The 'bioparams view' sheet from the [Ram Legacy database](https://www.ramlegacy.org/).
 Provided here so data workflow is repeatable.
 This is used just to compare B1 (initial biomass) to unfished biomass for stocks where that stat is available.